Lodhi Karim Hyder

-Lodhi Karim Hyder, CIE (17 July 1890 – 27 May 1953), also known as L. K. Hyder, was an Indian economist, politician and the founding Head of the Economics Department of Aligarh Muslim University (AMU).
-He also worked as Joint Secretary to the government of India in the Finance Department and as member of the Union Public Service Commission from 2 February 1932 to 31 December 1936.
+Lodhi Karim Hyder, CIE (17 July 1890 – 27 May 1953), also known as L. K. Hyder, was an Indian economist, politician and the founding head of the Economics Department of Aligarh Muslim University (AMU).
+He also worked as joint secretary to the government of India in the Finance Department and as member of the Union Public Service Commission from 2 February 1932 to 31 December 1936.

 However, his most notable work came as a member of the Royal Commission on Agriculture in India from 1926 to 1928.
 In 1924 he was elected MLA from Agra Division (Rural).
-He was nominated as Indian Representative for Agriculture at the International Economic Conference in Geneva held in May 1927.
+He was nominated as Indian representative for agriculture at the International Economic Conference in Geneva held in May 1927.
 He was member of the Indian Central Banking Inquiry Committee 1931 (Chairman Sir Bhupendra Nath Mitra).
 He was member Indian Taxation Enquiry Committee 1926.

 For his service, he was awarded Companion of the Order of Indian Empire (CIE) on 3 June 1932 (1932 Birthday Honours).
-This award was invested by the Viceroy on 2 March 1934 in New Delhi at the Viceroy's House.
-Dr Hyder was invited by League of Nations General Assembly as Delegate Representative from India during the Twelfth Ordinary Session of the Assembly.
+This award was invested by the viceroy on 2 March 1934 in New Delhi at the Viceroy's House.
+Hyder was invited by League of Nations General Assembly as delegate representative from India during the Twelfth Ordinary Session of the Assembly.